koksalkapucuoglu/base-docker-setup/README.md

 ## Notes
 - Ensure the database and Redis configurations match your environment if you are working with virtual enviroment.
 - Use the Django admin panel to manage `NumberPair` objects and trigger Celery tasks.
+- For PostgreSQL, MySQL, and MongoDB setups, check the other branches in this repository.